api2cart/typescript-angular-sdk/ReturnApi.md

   modifiedFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their modification date (optional)
   modifiedTo: "2100-08-29 13:45:52",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{return_code,return_message,pagination,result}",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  params: "id,order_products",
+    // Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)
+  exclude: "id,order_id",
     // Report request id (optional)
   reportRequestId: "105245017661",
     // Disable report cache for current request (optional)